husonlab/splitstree6/doc/user-manual.md

 #### Splits Filter

-The "Splits Filter" algorithm takes a Splits block as input and produces a Splits block as output.
+The *Splits Filter* algorithm takes a Splits block as input and produces a Splits block as output.
 It provides several ways of filtering splits.
 The algorithm has the following options:

-`WeightThreshold =  <Float>` - set minimum split weight threshold `ConfidenceThreshold =  <Float>` - set the minimum split confidence threshold `MaximumDimension =  <Integer>` - set maximum dimension threshold (necessary to avoid computational overload) `FilterAlgorithm = {None | GreedyCompatible | GreedyCircular | GreedyWeaklyCompatible | BlobTree}` - set the filter algorithm `RecomputeCycle =  <Boolean>` - recompute circular ordering
+`WeightThreshold =  <Float>` - set minimum split weight threshold

+`ConfidenceThreshold =  <Float>` - set the minimum split confidence threshold

+`MaximumDimension =  <Integer>` - set maximum dimension threshold (necessary to avoid computational overload)

+`FilterAlgorithm = {None | GreedyCompatible | GreedyCircular | GreedyWeaklyCompatible | BlobTree}` -
+set the filter algorithm

+`RecomputeCycle =  <Boolean>` - recompute circular ordering

 #### Weights Slider

-The "Weights Slider" algorithm takes a Splits block as input and produces a Splits block as output.
+The *Weights Slider* algorithm takes a Splits block as input and produces a Splits block as output.
 It allows one to interactively filter splits by their weight.
 The algorithm has the following options: